endroid/qr-code/README.md

 provided by Composer.
 Otherwise, your application won't be able to find the classes of this library.

-Of course you can also download the library and create and use your own autoloader.
+Of course you can also download the library and build your own autoloader.

 ## Usage